- Is the Florida Highway Patrol currently hiring?

 - How important are my character references?

 Very important!
-Please complete all of the information.
+Please complete all requested information.
 Your application is delayed when the information is omitted.
 We will not process incomplete applications.
+Make sure your references know you are listing them as a reference!

 - Do I receive a salary while attending the Academy?

 Yes.
-State Trooper recruits are paid $2514.88, as well as full room and board!
+State Trooper recruits are paid $3,169.52 per month.
+Full room and board is provided as well!

 - How long is the FHP training academy in Havana?